What's the RealMe assertion service?

 Combining RealMe login service and RealMe assertion service

-There is no direct link between RealMe login and RealMe assertion.
 For most online services, the customer will authenticate many times, but only verify their identity, address or other attributes once at registration or perhaps at infrequent intervals when circumstances change.
 An assertion of customer's attributes must take place in a managed session to protect the personal information being shared.

-• Assert and always log in - the customer must have a RealMe Login but may not have a verified identity.
+Assert and always log in - the customer must have a RealMe login but may not have a verified identity.
 If they do have a RealMe login but no verified identity, the customer will still be authenticated.
+If the customer does not have a RealMe login they can create a RealMe login.
 The online service then handles the verification of the customer either by encouraging them to apply for a RealMe verified identity or triggering their own alternate verification process.
 Until the customer's identity is verified the agency service can limit the functions the customer can perform.
-If they do not have a RealMe login they cannot be authenticated and the user must be directed to create a RealMe Login via the Login service.
+The online service may choose to authenticate the user at low or moderate strength however, whenever the customer shares their verified attributes, they are authenticated at moderate strength.